Growth of bilinear maps III: Decidability: Growth rate in the nonnegative setting

-It remains to prove the other direction $\lambda\le\theta$ by the fact that for every $i$ there exists some $r$ so that \footnote{In \cite{bui2021growth2} the bound is even shown to be $\const n^r\theta^n$, but we would keep the approach simpler for the purpose of proving the theorem only.}
+It remains to prove the other direction $\lambda\le\theta$ by the fact that for every $i$ there exists some $r$ so that\footnote{One can follow the induction in the proof to see that $r$ can be bounded by the dimension.
+In fact, in \cite{bui2021growth2} the bound is even shown to be $\const n^r\theta^n$, but we keep the approach simpler for the purpose of proving the formula only.}

 At first, we make an observation: If $i,j$ are in the same connected component, then for every linear pattern $P$,

 Indeed, let $P_{j\to i}$ be the pattern of a bounded number of leaves so that $M(P_{j\to i})_{j,i}>0$, we have $M(P\oplus P_{j\to i})_{i,i} \ge M(P)_{i,j} M(P_{j\to i})_{j,i} \ge \const M(P)_{i,j}$.
 Meanwhile, $M(P\oplus P_{j\to i})_{i,i}\le \theta^{|P\oplus P_{j\to i}|} \le\const \theta^{|P|}$.
 The observation is clarified.